abisop/nuttx-docs/en/components/drivers/character/analog/adc/mcp3008/index.md

 double voltage = ((double)msg.am_data * VREF) / (1023.0);
 ```

-There is also an additional <span class="title-ref">ioctl()</span>
+There is also an additional [ioctl()]{.title-ref} command supported for
-command supported for the MCP3008 that permits you to switch from
+the MCP3008 that permits you to switch from differential to single ended
-differential to single ended mode at runtime:
+mode at runtime:

 This command changes the mode of the MCP3008 driver.
 The argument passed
 should be 0 to disable differential mode (and thus use single-ended